Traffikboosters/STARZCRM23/replit.md

 - June 30, 2025.
 Added payment history tracking, transaction monitoring, and comprehensive payment analytics dashboard with revenue metrics
 - June 30, 2025.
 Integrated payment settings configuration with Stripe connection status, processing options, and payment method management
 - June 30, 2025.
 Connected payment system to existing contact database enabling seamless payment processing for all CRM leads and customers
 - June 30, 2025.
-LANDING PAGE LOGO OPTIMIZATION: Applied final logo sizing adjustments to Traffik Boosters landing page - increased by 35%, reduced by 10%, increased by 15%, then increased by 10% more, then increased by 15%, then increased by 15% again for optimal brand visibility (header h-28 mobile/h-36 desktop, footer h-36)
+LANDING PAGE LOGO OPTIMIZATION: Applied final logo sizing adjustments to Traffik Boosters landing page - increased by 35%, reduced by 10%, increased by 15%, then increased by 10% more, then increased by 15%, then increased by 15% again, then increased by 20% for optimal brand visibility (header h-32 mobile/h-40 desktop, footer h-44)

 ## User Preferences